openebs-archive/openebs-docs/docs/architecture.md

 ### Prometheus and Grafana

-Prometheus is installed as a microservice by the OpenEBS operator during the initial setup.
+Prometheus is installed as a micro service by the OpenEBS operator during the initial setup.
 Prometheus monitoring for a given volume is controlled by a volume policy.
 With granular volume, disk-pool, and disk statistics, the Prometheus and Grafana tool combination help the OpenEBS user community to monitor their use of persistent data.

 ### WeaveScope

 Node Disk Manager components, volume pods, and other persistent storage structures of Kubernetes have been enabled for WeaveScope integration.
 With these enhancements, exploration and traversal of these components have become significantly easier.
-WeaveScope is a well-regarded cloud-native visualization solution and is also incorporated in MayaOnline from MayaData.
+WeaveScope is a well-regarded cloud-native visualisation solution and is also incorporated in MayaOnline from MayaData.